 Cyclopital3D Stereo Base Extender

-The sample photos below show the change in scale in the Z dimension that results from using the Cyclopital3D Stereo Base Extender with our Sony or JVC camcorder.
+The sample images below show the change in scale in the Z dimension that results from using the Cyclopital3D Stereo Base Extender.

 Note that two of the images taken with the SBE have “excessive” deviation (>4%).
 I personally like images with a lot of depth and experience no “discomfort” with such images, but others see the world (or in this case pictures) differently.
 Excessive deviation can be avoided either by moving back from the subject (closest object) a bit, or by framing to limit the distance to the furthest object in the background.